-8) Feedback: Feedback is one of the main components of the communication model.
+8) Feedback: Feedback is part of various elements of communication.
 It is a form of reverse communication where the receiver encodes a message for the sender to decode.

 In simple words, the receiver tells the sender how they interpreted the message and offer their own thoughts and ideas.
 Feedback in marketing can be in the form of personal communication, online customer reviews, ratings, etc.